toUpperCase78/tiobe-index-ratings/README.md

 What can we expect from 2026?
 I have a long history of making incorrect predictions, but I suspect that TypeScript will finally break into the top 20.
 Additionally, Zig, which climbed from position #61 to #42 in 2025, looks like a strong candidate to enter the TIOBE top 30.

-What changes do you foresee in 2026? _(Paul Jensen - Chief Executive Officer)_
+What changes do you foresee in 2026? _(Paul Jansen - Chief Executive Officer)_

 ### December 2025: Programming language R is back in the top 10